lala-hakobyan/tech-knowledge-base/artificial-intelligence/chrome-devtools-mcp-server-ai.md

    "counts": { "errors": E, "warnings": W, "info": I } }
 ```

-**Important Notes**
+**Important Notes: Challenges / Downsides**
-This prompt was tested in the Cursor IDE, and the `Rules` section proved to be critical for ensuring the AI assistant executed the test correctly.
+- This prompt was tested in the Cursor IDE, and the `Rules` section proved to be critical for ensuring the AI assistant executed the test correctly.
-Specifically, without the instruction to `ALWAYS use Chrome DevTools commands (mcp_chrome-devtools_*)`, the AI assistant would fall back to using direct JavaScript commands to modify data.
+Specifically, without the instruction to `ALWAYS DO - Use Chrome DevTools commands (mcp_chrome-devtools_*)`, the AI assistant would fall back to using direct JavaScript commands to modify data.
 This resulted in non-realistic interactions because it bypassed the actual user event simulation that the Chrome DevTools MCP commands provide.
+- The AI assistant wasn't always stable and sometimes ignored rules in the prompt (e.g., not obeying the given delay while it waits for the modal).

 ## Security Considerations
 Chrome DevTools MCP is a **trusted integration from Google**.
 However, because DevTools MCP can see everything in an open browser tab, caution is required when your AI client also connects to **other MCP servers** (e.g., file system, HTTP fetch, cloud tools) in the same session, as sensitive data can move between tools if not controlled.